Stuttering in popular culture: Film

 In more recent times, films such as A Fish Called Wanda (1988) and A Family Thing (1996) have dealt with contemporary reactions to and portrayals of stuttering.
 In A Fish Called Wanda, a lead character, played by Michael Palin, has a severe stutter and low self-esteem.
 His character—who is socially awkward, nervous, an animal lover, and reclusive—portrays a prevalent stereotypical image of stutterers.
 The three other characters in the movie generally make up the spectrum of reactions to stuttering: Jamie Lee Curtis's character is sympathetic and sees past it, John Cleese's character is polite but indifferent, and Kevin Kline's is malicious and sadistic.
 Upon release the film caused controversy among some stutterers who disliked the film for its portrayal of Palin's character as a pushover amid the bullying his character receives, and received favor from others who valued the film for showing the difficulties stutterers commonly face.
 Palin, whose father was a stutterer, stated that in playing the role he intended to show how difficult and painful stuttering can be.
-He also donated to various stuttering-related causes and later allowed the Michael Palin Centre for Stammering Children in London to use his name.
+He also donated to various stuttering-related causes and later allowed the Michael Palin Centre for Stammering in London to use his name.

 In the 1986 film Attention bandits!, Marie-Sophie, the main character's daughter, has a stutter.
-The movie was noted for its positive portrayal of stuttering: it was presented as the heroine's distinctive trait, rather than a drawback or a disability.
+The movie received acclaim for its positive portrayal of stuttering: it was presented as the heroine's distinctive trait, rather than a drawback or a source of humor.

 The 1983 film The Right Stuff referenced the real-life stuttering problem of John Glenn's wife Annie, and how it rendered her fearful and unwilling to do a news conference during his initial space flight.
 As he reported in his autobiography, John Glenn: A Memoir, and as shown on-screen in The Right Stuff, her stuttering was never a problem between the two of them, he "just thought of it as something Annie did".
 But she grew frustrated with it, and some years later put herself through intense speech therapy and was largely successful in masking the outward symptoms of stuttering.
 A proud moment for the both of them was the first public speech she gave on her experiences as a stutterer.